The Ultimate Baby Registry Checklist!

 The reason for a gown or zippers is babies need to be changed often.
-So, In the middle of the night when you are running on 3 hours sleep with your eyes barely open do you want to struggle with 10 different snaps??
-The less struggle you have to get your baby in and out of their clothes to change a diaper is a win!
+So, in the middle of the night when you are running on 3 hours sleep with your eyes barely open, do you want to struggle with 10 different snaps??
+The less struggle of getting your baby in and out of their clothes, to change a diaper is a win!
 My Silly Monkey has baby gowns that you can personalize.
 Check out the boutique here

 That’s my Ultimate Baby Registry Checklist!
 I hope this helps alleviate some anxiety on what to register for.
 Now if you are wondering where to register and why read all about it in my post on Best Places to Register for Baby!
 Best Places to Register for Baby!

 Please comment and share with other parents.
 Don’t forget to sign up as a subscriber and get access to my FREE Mom Resource Library!